Horatio Hale: Native American studies

 In Canada Hale returned to his study of First Nations and Native Americans.
 He was mentored by the Iroquois chiefs George Henry Martin Johnson and John Fraser, whom he met while visiting the Six Nations of the Grand River First Nation in Ontario.
 In addition he traveled to the United States to consult with other native informants.
 Hale documented the oral history and rituals of the Iroquois Confederacy.
 He was assisted in interpreting the group's wampum belts, which recounted their history.
 As a result of this work, he published The Iroquois Book of Rites (1883).
 He also studied the Iroquois languages, determining that Mohawk was the oldest.
 He also concluded that the Laurentian languages were Iroquoian.

 Archeologists and linguists have since confirmed that the St. Lawrence Iroquoians were an early people who had occupied territory in what is now considered upper New England and along the St. Lawrence River in Quebec and Ontario from about the 14th century to about 1580.
 They were likely destroyed by the Mohawk from central New York, who were competing for control of hunting grounds and the fur trade.

 Hale made many valuable contributions to the science of ethnology, attracting attention particularly by his theory of the origin of the diversities of human languages and dialects.
 This was inspired by his study of child languages, or the languages invented by young children.
 He also emphasized the importance of languages as tests of mental capacity, and demonstrated that Native American languages were complex and had a high capacity for classification.

 He used language as a criterion for the classification of human groups.
-He was the first to discover that the Tutelo language of Virginia belonged to the Siouan family, which was more commonly associated with the Dakotan and Hidatsa languages and tribes located to the west of the Great Lakes and Mississippi River.
+He was the first to discover that the Tutelo language of Virginia belonged to the Siouan family, which was more commonly associated with the Dakota and Hidatsa languages and tribes located to the west of the Great Lakes and Mississippi River.

 He was also the first to identify the Cherokee language as a member of the Iroquoian family of languages.
 By the colonial and federal period, the Cherokee people were primarily located in the southern interior of present-day Tennessee, North Carolina, Georgia and Alabama.
-Most of their members were among the Southeastern tribes forced during Indian Removal of the 1830s to relocate to territory west of the Mississippi River, in what was reserved for a time as Indian Territory (now the state of Oklahoma).
+Most of their members were among the southeastern tribes forced to relocate during the Indian removal of the 1830s to territory west of the Mississippi River, in what was reserved for a time as Indian Territory (now the state of Oklahoma).